What happens if you don’t have life insurance?

 So, does everyone need life insurance?

 Making our loved ones struggle to pay for our final arrangements and obligations is not the legacy most of us want to leave.
 There are people who have saved up enough money to cover all the potential needs discussed above.
 Many either have no children or children who are financially self-sufficient.
 With few or no debts, no dependents, and a healthy nest egg saved up, life insurance might not be necessary.
 But don’t decide to go that route until you take a close look at what your passing would mean financially to your family.
-If you don’t have money saved up for after you’re gone, consider a life policy big enough to cover your needs.
-If you can’t afford a whole life insurance policy, consider term life insurance, which is generally more affordable.
-TruStage can help.
+If you don’t have money saved up for after you’re gone, you may want to consider a life policy big enough to cover your needs.
+If you can’t afford a whole life insurance policy, you may want to consider term life insurance, which is generally more affordable.